-The diet puts foods in three main food groups: proteins, fats, and carbohydrates.
+The diet puts foods in three main groups: proteins, fats, and carbohydrates.
 The carb group also has subcategories.
 Fruit is in its own carb grouping because of the enzymes it has.
 Other carbs are grouped by how long they take to digest, with maxi-carbs taking the longest.
 Here are some samples of foods in each of these groups:

 Beverly Hills Eating Plan

 The diet claims that you can “miscombine” once in a while as long as you eat certain foods after.
 If you eat something greasy, you can burn it off by eating pineapple or strawberries the next day.
-You can even compensate beforehand, if you know you are going off the plan.
+You can even compensate beforehand if you know you are going off the plan.

-This plan can also be dangerously low in calories and lacking in some nutrients.
+This plan can also be too low in calories and lacking in some nutrients.
 For example, on the first day, eating only pineapple until dinner is advised.
 And then all that is allowed at dinner is salad and corn-on-the-cob.